-Registration is now open for the 2020 IKT Congress in the historical Westphalia in Germany (2nd–5th April) and for the Pre-Congress in the Ruhr District (31st March–2nd April).
+ATTENTION!
+There are a few seats left for the 2020 IKT Congress in Osnabruck and the Historical Region of Westphalia (2nd–5th April).
+The Pre-Congress in the Ruhr District (31st March–2nd April) is fully booked!
+SORRY!

 Dear IKT Members!